kelvin-kahuho/Photography-Portfolio/README.md

 # Photography Portfolio

 This project is a photography portfolio website that showcases your photography work.
-It utilizes Express.js as the backend framework to handle server-side logic and serves static files, while the frontend is built using HTML, CSS, and JavaScript.
+It utilizes Flask as the backend framework to handle server-side logic and serves static files, while the frontend is built using HTML, CSS, and JavaScript.
 The website allows you to display your photographs in an organized manner and provides a user-friendly interface for visitors to browse and explore your portfolio.

 # Features